lutsen/lagan/README.md

 Content models
 --------------

 After installing Lagan, you can begin adding your content models.
 This is where the "magic" of Lagan happens.
 Each type of content has it's own model.
 I added 2 example models, *Hoverkraft.php* and *Crew.php*.
-If you open them you will see they have a type, a description, an aray with different content properties and an array with validation rules.
+If you open them you will see they have a type, a description and an aray with different content properties.

 You can add your own content models by just adding class files like this to the *models/lagan* directory.
 Lagan will automatically create and update database tables for them.
 Nice!
 [> More about the content model structure](#structure-of-a-lagan-model)